c2mon/c2mon-daq-opcua/README.md

 ## OPC UA Redundancy modes

-*   Add a new ConcreteController extending FailoverBase which overwrite the initalize(), switchServers(), currentEndpoint() and passiveEndpoints() methods respectively with the appropriate actions:
+*   Add a new ConcreteController extending FailoverBase which overwrite the initialize(), switchServers(), currentEndpoint() and passiveEndpoints() methods respectively with the appropriate actions:
     *   **initialize()**
         *   is passed an already connected Endpoint by the ControllerProxy.
         *   Find the _healthiest_ Server (with the highest ServiceLevel): this should be the active server